 PLATO will be leading this effort by combining:

-The mission will characterise thousands of rocky (including Earth twins), icy or giant planets by providing exquisite measurements of their radii (2 per cent precision), masses (better than 10 per cent precision) and ages (10 per cent precision).
+The mission will characterise hundreds of rocky (including Earth twins), icy or giant planets by providing exquisite measurements of their radii (3 per cent precision), masses (better than 10 per cent precision) and ages (10 per cent precision).
 This will revolutionise our understanding of planet formation and the evolution of planetary systems.

-PLATO will assemble the first catalogue of confirmed and characterised planets in habitable zones with known mean densities, compositions, and evolutionary ages/stages.
+PLATO will assemble the first catalogue of confirmed and characterised planets with known mean densities, compositions, and evolutionary ages/stages, including planets in the habitable zone of their host stars.

 The Uniqueness of our Solar System